 Virologic diagnostic testing of an HIV-exposed infant should be performed at age 14 to 21 days, at age 1 to 2 months, and at age 4 to 6 months.
 Virologic diagnostic testing should be considered at birth for infants at high risk of HIV infection and 2 to 4 weeks after discontinuation of prophylaxis for infants receiving combination neonatal ARV regimens (see below).

 Confirmation of HIV infection should be based on two positive virologic tests from separate blood samples, regardless of a child’s age.
-A positive HIV antibody test with confirmatory Western blot (or immunofluorescent antibody [IFA] assay) at age ≥18 months confirms HIV infection, except in occasional late seroreverters (see the Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations section below).1
+A positive HIV antibody test with supplemental Western blot (or immunofluorescent antibody [IFA] assay) at age ≥18 months generally confirms HIV infection; exceptions include late seroreverters (see Diagnostic Testing in Children with Perinatal HIV Exposure in Special Situations).1

-HIV infection can bepresumptively excluded in non-breastfed infants with two or more negative virologic tests (one at age ≥14 days and one at age ≥4 weeks) or one negative virologic test at age ≥8 weeks, or one negative HIV antibody test at age ≥6 months.1,6Pneumocystis jiroveci pneumonia (PCP) prophylaxis is recommended for infants with indeterminate HIV infection status starting at age 4 to 6 weeks until they are determined to be HIV-uninfected or presumptively uninfected.42,43 Thus, initiation of PCP prophylaxis can be avoided or discontinued if an infant has negative virologic tests at ages 2 weeks and ≥4 weeks, or if virologic testing is negative at age ≥8 weeks.
+HIV infection can be presumptively excluded in non-breastfed infants with two or more negative virologic tests (one at age ≥14 days and one at age ≥4 weeks) or one negative virologic test (i.e., negative NAT [RNA or DNA]) test at age ≥8 weeks, or one negative HIV antibody test at age ≥6 months.1,6Pneumocystis jirovecii pneumonia (PCP) prophylaxis is recommended for infants with indeterminate HIV infection status starting at age 4 to 6 weeks until they are determined to be HIV-uninfected or presumptively uninfected.42 Thus, initiation of PCP prophylaxis can be avoided or discontinued if an infant has negative virologic tests at ages 2 weeks and ≥4 weeks, or if virologic testing is negative at age ≥8 weeks.

-Definitive exclusion of HIV infection in a non-breastfed infant is based on 2 or more negative virologic tests, one at age ≥1 month and one at age ≥4 months, or 2 negative HIV antibody tests from separate specimens obtained at age ≥6 months.
+Definitive exclusion of HIV infection in a non-breastfed infant is based on two or more negative virologic tests (i.e., negative NATs [RNA or DNA]), one at age ≥1 month and one at age ≥4 months, or two negative HIV antibody tests from separate specimens obtained at age ≥6 months.
 For both presumptive and definitive exclusion of HIV infection, a child must have no other laboratory (i.e., no positive virologic test results or low CD4 T lymphocyte [CD4] cell count/percent) or clinical evidence of HIV infection and not be breastfeeding.
 Many experts confirm the absence of HIV infection in infants with negative virologic tests by performing an antibody test at age 12 to 18 months to document seroreversion to HIV antibody-negative status.

 Virologic Testing at Birth (Optional)

-Virologic testing at birth should be considered for newborns at high risk of perinatal HIV transmission, such as infants born to HIV-infected mothers who did not receive prenatal care or prenatal ARVs, were diagnosed with acute HIV infection during pregnancy, or who had HIV viral loads ≥1,000 copies/mL close to the time of delivery.44 As many as 30% to 40% of HIV-infected infants can be identified by age 48 hours.6 Prompt diagnosis is critical to allow for discontinuing ARV prophylaxis and instituting early ARV therapy (see When to Initiate Therapy).
+Virologic testing at birth should be considered for newborns at high risk of perinatal HIV transmission, such as infants born to HIV-infected mothers who did not receive prenatal care or prenatal ARVs, were diagnosed with acute HIV infection during pregnancy, or who had HIV viral loads >1,000 copies/mL close to the time of delivery.43,44 As many as 30% to 40% of HIV-infected infants can be identified by age 48 hours.6 Prompt diagnosis is critical to allow for discontinuing ARV prophylaxis and instituting early ARV therapy (see When to Initiate Therapy).
 Blood samples from the umbilical cord should not be used for diagnostic evaluations because of the potential for contamination with maternal blood.
-Working definitions have been proposed to differentiate acquisition of HIV infection during the intrauterine period from the intrapartum period.
-Infants who have a positive virologic test at or before age 48 hours are considered to have early (i.e., intrauterine) infection, whereas infants who have a negative virologic test during the first week of life and subsequent positive tests are considered to have late (i.e., intrapartum) infection.45 Some researchers have proposed that infants with early infection may have more rapid disease progression than those with late infection and, therefore, should receive more aggressive therapy.45,46 However, data from prospective cohort studies have demonstrated that although early differences in HIV RNA levels were present between infants with a positive HIV culture within 48 hours of birth and those with a first positive culture after age 7 days, these differences were no longer statistically significant after age 2 months.47 HIV RNA levels after the first month of life were more predictive of rapid disease progression than the time at which HIV culture tests were positive.47,48
+Working definitions have been proposed to differentiate acquisition of HIV infection in utero from the intrapartum period.
+Infants who have a positive virologic test at or before age 48 hours are considered to have early (i.e., intrauterine) infection, whereas infants who have a negative virologic test during the first week of life and subsequent positive tests are considered to have late (i.e., intrapartum) infection.44-46

 Virologic diagnostic testing for infants receiving combination ARV infant prophylaxis should be considered 2 to 4 weeks after cessation of prophylaxis if prior negative diagnostic testing was performed during the period of prophylaxis.
 In such situations, the test recommended at age 1 to 2 months can be delayed until after cessation of ARV prophylaxis.